naxos/SMBClient/README.md

 ### Login

-Be it through discovery or direct instantiation, once you have a file server, you might want to login:
+Be it through discovery or direct instantiation, once you have a file server instance, you might want to login:

 ```objectivec
 [fileServer connectAsUser:@"john" password:@"secret" completion:^(BOOL guest, NSError *error) {